g-jackson/cs4098/README.md

 ##### Real EMR interface
 Our pathway system integrates directly into OpenEMR which is a real EMR interface.
 We describe how to install and access OpenEMR in the OpenEMR Installation section above.
 ##### XML parsing
+The peos generates a xml listing of the current processes that are running, representing pathways.
+We parse this XML and display it both as a graph and table interface.
 ##### Task list
 ##### Basic pathway graph view
 ##### Pan and zoom
 ##### Kernel interface
+We use php to make calls to the peos.
+Our interface allows new pathways to be added and viewed on a per patient basis.
 ##### Resource access
 We currently do not support this feature.
 ##### Refined graph view